 Originated in Lagan, Utah, Utah Giant cherry is a cultivar of Utah Agricultural Experiment State in 1981.
 Unlike its name, this cherry type comes from small to moderate-sized trees.
 But their fruits are surprisingly large (even bigger than Bing or Lamber ones) with outstanding flavor.

-Thanks to their compact sizes, they can be a great choice for gardeners; however, this is not a self-pollinate cherry type.
-Therefore, they need a pollinator nearby to produce fruits.
-The suitable ones can be Bing, Rainier, Van, and more.
+Thanks to their compact sizes, they can be a great choice for gardeners.
+However, this is not a self-pollinating cherry type, so they need other types of sweet cherries nearby as pollination partners.
+Suitable ones can be Bing, Rainier, Van, and more.

 When Utah Giant cherries are fully mature, they will have a dark red mahogany color in skin and flesh.
-Their flavor is also sweet, but the best thing must be about the pit.
-Generally, Utah Giant fruits are a freestone variety.
-And the pit is smaller than other types as well.
+Their flavor is also sweet, but the best thing must be how the flesh doesn’t stick to the pit. (because Utah Giant is a freestone variety).
+Its pit is smaller than other types as well.

 Origin: Logan, Utah (1981)